 ONE ROWING BOAT

-On 13th February 2019, The Grandads of The Atlantic set a new world record as the oldest pair to row across ANY ocean.
+On 13th February 2019, The Grandads of The Atlantic set a Guinness World Record as the oldest pair to row across ANY ocean.

 Their 3,000 mile challenge took them across the Atlantic, from la Gomera to Antigua, as part of the Talisker Whisky Atlantic Challenge.